As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Read the full disclosure here

 Get the kids involved in the kitchen: Let them push the buttons on the food processor , push the ingredients in, be taste testers, and help close jars.

 The important thing to know about this recipe is that you can change the amounts to match your preference.
 For example, if you hate garlic just use less!
 Or if you don’t want to use olives or collard greens, switch them out with something else you love.
-We have another great pesto recipe featuring Spinach that is crazy popular and easy to make you could give a try.

 This pesto is so tasty and easy to make and a great way to make your meals taste fresher and a wee bit fancier!